-Remember Who God Is Similarly, nothing can replace regular prayer and Bible study.
+Similarly, nothing can replace regular prayer and Bible study.
 But spending time with God in a different way once in a while can refresh my relationship with God and draw me closer to Him.

 When quiet times become just a ritual, my awe of God may fade.
 Or if I’m in a dry time, focusing on God’s character can sustain my faith.
 Read passages like Isaiah 40-66 or books like A. W. Tozer’s Knowledge of the Holy, or meditate on the names of God, praising Him as you remember His attributes.

 “When I literally walk with the Lord, it helps me see things from a different perspective,” says Campus Crusade staff member Kim Hiemstra.
 “It takes away the distractions of the computer or other people in my apartment, and opens me up to the world around me.
 Also the physical exercise of walking helps to burn excess fidgety energy so I can focus on the Lord.”

 Reading aloud or listening to the Bible brings the stories to life in a different way.
 This can be especially helpful if you’re an auditory learner.
 Plus, you can listen while you exercise, drive to work or clean the house.
 The Bible and sermons are available online.
 Since I moved out of state, I’ve enjoyed downloading my home-church pastor’s sermons and listening to them while I walk in the mornings.
 Not only do I get good teaching, but I also feel connected to friends back home.